1. Put table lamps on the island to make your kitchen feel like a room, not a laboratory. Visual Comfort's Column lamp in Sheffield silver.

 13. Ina prefers a wide, deep sink with no partitions, like Kohler's 8 Degree sink.

+14. Clever use of space, and sponges dry out of sight.

+15. Consider sink inserts like Kohler's drying rack and cutting board.14.
 Clever use of space, and sponges dry out of sight.

-15. Consider sink inserts like Kohler's drying rack and cutting board.

 16. Even the tallest pasta pot can fit under Kohler's HiRise faucet.